RajeshPatel50/SamsungDataProject/CodeBook.md

 8. Aggerate the data showing mean of data based on subject and activity.

-        FinalData, 180 rows, 88 columns is created by aggerating data as means for each subject and activity combination (6 activity for each 30 subject, 180 rows)
+        FinalData, 180 rows, 88 columns is created by aggerating data as means for each subject and activity combination 6 activity for each 30 subject, 180 rows

 9. Write the aggerate data to file

-        Export FinalData into FinalData.txt file.
+        write FinalData into FinalData.txt file.